TU Andromedae

 TU Andromedae (TU And) is a variable star of the Mira type in the constellation Andromeda.
 It has a spectral type of M5e and a visual magnitude which varies between extremes of 7.6 and 13.5.

+TU Andromedae was discovered on photographs taken by Sergey Nikolayevich Blazhko and Lydia Ceraski in 1907 and 1908.
+The discovery was announced by Witold Ceraski in 1909.

 Like all the stars of this kind, TU And is a cool asymptotic giant branch star, meaning it is fusing hydrogen and helium in concentric shells outside an inert core of carbon and oxygen formed earlier in its life on the horizontal branch.
 Its period is stable at 316.8 days.